State-Administered Prekindergarten Programs | Applications

 For assistance with SEDDAS password resets and technical difficulties regarding the NYSED Application Business Portal and the SEDDAS application, contact NYSED at firstname.lastname@example.org.

-Types of Prekindergarten Grants
+Types of Prekindergarten Funding

 Universal Prekindergarten (UPK)

-UPK grant funds are allocated to school districts in accordance with a formula set forth in Section 3602-e (10) of Education Law.
+UPK allocation funds are allocated to school districts in accordance with a formula set forth in Section 3602-e (10) of Education Law.
 Allocations and the number of children to be served for districts that received only UPK funding during the 2020-2021 school year are unchanged.

-Districts who are receiving prekindergarten funding for the first time will use the 2021-2022 UPK Expansion Grant Allocations List to determine the number of eligible full day four year old students the district may receive funding for during the 2021-2022 program year.
+Districts who are receiving prekindergarten funding for the first time will use the 2021-2022 UPK Expansion Allocations List to determine the number of eligible full day four year old students the district may receive funding for during the 2021-2022 program year.
 Districts who already receive UPK or Statewide Universal Full-Day Prekindergarten funding in the 2020-2021 program year may use funds to supplement their current programs for full-day four year old students.

 Statewide Universal Full Day Prekindergarten (SUFDPK)